aegis-icons/aegis-icons/CONTRIBUTING.md

   - E.g. Zenkit has ["Press Kit" page](https://zenkit.com/en/press-kit/), that has ZIPs containing vector-based logos.
   - Look for pages like: *Brand(ing), Press, Media, Logos, Assets, Marketing, About* etc.
 - **Embedded logo(s) on company website**
-  - Easiest way for finding / downloading SVGs from web pages is using [SVG Gobbler](https://www.svggobbler.com/) browser extension (Chrome & Firefox).
+  - Easiest way for finding / downloading SVGs from web pages is using [SVG Gobbler](https://www.svggobbler.com/) browser extension (Chrome & Firefox, [open source](https://github.com/rossmoody/svg-gobbler)).
-    - Alternatives: [SVG Export](https://svgexport.io/) (Chrome & Firefox), [svg-grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) (Chrome only).
+    - Alternatives: [SVG Export](https://svgexport.io/) (Chrome & Firefox), [svg-grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) (Chrome only, abandonware).
   - **Ways without extension:**
     1. Try right-clicking logo image and selecting *Save image as...*, and see if the save dialogue appears with SVG (not JPG, PNG, GIF, WebP or [any other raster graphic format](https://en.wikipedia.org/wiki/Image_file_formats#Raster_formats)).
        - If right-clicking the image does not have an option for *Save image as...*, try using *Inspect* at the bottom of the right-click menu.
 This opens the developer tools which can reveal hidden URLs.
           - E.g. at [Codeberg](https://codeberg.org/), inspecting the logo in the left side of the navigation or logo at center reveals the location of SVG.
 Right-click and "open in new tab" to see the SVG file.
        - Sometimes SVG is embedded as inline.
 Means that instead of linking to external file, whole SVG file code is added to the HTML (see [SVG code example](https://gist.github.com/krisu5/677a8a3478331498929a11b900741aa2)).
 In that case, copy the SVG code completely from HTML (website embedded SVG starts with `<svg` & so forth and ends with `</svg>`), open your refer text editor and save copypasted text as `filename.svg`.
 You can test if the file works by opening in it into web browser.
     2. Right-click the website and select *View page source*, then press `Ctrl [⌘ Cmd] + F` to open the search tool and type `SVG` to look for possible SVG vector files.
-Web inspector is also useful and better tool for some (press `F12`).
+Web inspector is also useful and better tool for some (press `F12` on the website).
        - E.g. [You Need A Budget](https://www.youneedabudget.com) reveals the hidden SVG resource in HTML metadata section `https://www-assets.youneedabudget.com/wp-content/themes/dupatta/dist/images/safari-pinned-tab_[alphanumerical-string].svg` which can be copy-paste into the browser and save (`Ctrl [⌘ Cmd] + S`).
 - If everything has failed so far, then **check [logo resources](#logos) section.**
   - Remember though, logo has to be latest one that company uses.